-Tumors also exist in an acidic environment.
+Tumours also exist in an acidic environment.
 Normal tissues include an extensive network of blood vessels, which deliver oxygen and nutrients to cells and remove waste products.
-However, tumors contain an abnormal network of blood vessels.
-Because of this, tumors are hypoxic (receive less oxygen than normal tissues) and need to use a non-oxygen requiring form of metabolism to provide energy for their survival and growth.
+However, tumours contain an abnormal network of blood vessels.
+Because of this, tumours are hypoxic (receive less oxygen than normal tissues) and need to use a non-oxygen requiring form of metabolism to provide energy for their survival and growth.
 One side-effect of this type of metabolism is that it generates an excess of hydrogen ions (H+) inside the cell, and hydrogen ions directly affect pH: the more hydrogen ions there are, the more acidic the inside of the cell becomes.
-Since a neutral pH inside the cell is essential for a cell to survive, tumor cells pump the excess hydrogen ions out of the cell.
-Due to the abnormal network of blood vessels, the excess hydrogen ions are not efficiently removed from the tumor microenvironment.
-Thus, the tumor microenvironment is acidic.
+Since a neutral pH inside the cell is essential for a cell to survive, tumour cells pump the excess hydrogen ions out of the cell.
+Due to the abnormal network of blood vessels, the excess hydrogen ions are not efficiently removed from the tumour microenvironment.
+Thus, the tumour microenvironment is acidic.

-The acidic microenvironment helps promote tumor survival and metastasis in a number of ways.
-The genes expressed by the tumor are affected by the acidic microenvironment, which allows tumor cells to adapt.
-One of these acid-induced changes is to increase production and release of proteases by tumor cells.
-The proteases destroy the protein matrix that surrounds the tumor cells, which makes it easier for the tumor cells to invade local tissues - a first step to metastasis.
-In addition, the acidic tumor microenvironment has been shown to impair the activity of immune cells in the tumor, which allows the tumor cells to avoid destruction by the immune system.
+The acidic microenvironment helps promote tumour survival and metastasis in a number of ways.
+The genes expressed by the tumour are affected by the acidic microenvironment, which allows tumour cells to adapt.
+One of these acid-induced changes is to increase production and release of proteases by tumour cells.
+The proteases destroy the protein matrix that surrounds the tumour cells, which makes it easier for the tumour cells to invade local tissues - a first step to metastasis.
+In addition, the acidic tumour microenvironment has been shown to impair the activity of immune cells in the tumour, which allows the tumour cells to avoid destruction by the immune system.

-The acidic tumor microenvironment also reduces the efficacy of common cancer treatments.
+The acidic tumour microenvironment also reduces the efficacy of common cancer treatments.
 Some chemotherapy drugs, such as doxorubicin, are weakly basic.
-The ability of these drugs to enter tumor cells, where they perform their function, is greatly reduced at acidic pH compared to neutral pH.
+The ability of these drugs to enter tumour cells, where they perform their function, is greatly reduced at acidic pH compared to neutral pH.
 Radiation therapy also is less effective at an acidic pH than at a neutral pH.

-It is clear that the acidic tumor microenvironment has a profound effect both on tumor biology and current therapies, and that neutralizing the pH of the tumor microenvironment may have a dramatic impact.
-One way to reverse extracellular tumor acidity is to inhibit the proteins that pump hydrogen ions out of tumor cells.
-One advantage of inhibiting these proteins is that not only is acidity of the extracellular tumor microenvironment reduced, but acidity inside the tumor cells increases, which has a negative effect on tumor cell viability.
+It is clear that the acidic tumour microenvironment has a profound effect both on tumour biology and current therapies, and that neutralizing the pH of the tumour microenvironment may have a dramatic impact.
+One way to reverse extracellular tumour acidity is to inhibit the proteins that pump hydrogen ions out of tumour cells.
+One advantage of inhibiting these proteins is that not only is acidity of the extracellular tumour microenvironment reduced, but acidity inside the tumour cells increases, which has a negative effect on tumour cell viability.
 However, targeting these pumps is not easily achieved as many of them exist in multiple forms and some are critical for the function of normal cells.
-In addition, since there are several different pumps that regulate pH, inhibition of just one is generally insufficient to combat tumor acidity.
+In addition, since there are several different pumps that regulate pH, inhibition of just one is generally insufficient to combat tumour acidity.

-A more general and theoretically more effective method to neutralize tumor extracellular pH is to use buffers.
-A variety of orally administered buffers have been effective in reducing tumor growth and/or metastases in preclinical animal studies.
+A more general and theoretically more effective method to neutralize tumour extracellular pH is to use buffers.
+A variety of orally administered buffers have been effective in reducing tumour growth and/or metastases in preclinical animal studies.
 In addition, buffer therapies have been shown to enhance the activities of chemotherapy and immunotherapy.
 Although oral sodium bicarbonate buffer therapy was tested clinically, these trials failed due to poor compliance and moderate adverse effect.
 However, improved survival was seen in pancreatic cancer patients undergoing chemotherapy and "alkalization therapy" (produced by changes in diet and consumption of bicarbonate).